rsummers3/hello-world/README.md

 # hello-world
-just another repository
+Just another Repository\
 Currently at El Camino College, enjoyging learing how to code.

 I have trouble beliving all this is free.
 I've been working with computers for a long time.

 In the 1980's I spent a bunch of money on software for (editors and compilers) that weren't nearly as good as this.